jamesplease/knockout-view/README.md

 _I'd like to thank Ryan Niemeyer for writing [the first article](http://www.knockmeout.net/2011/06/10-things-to-know-about-knockoutjs-on.html) that I read which mentioned using the `ko.toJSON` utility to debug your viewModel, which ultimately inspired me to make this thing._

+##Version 1.0

+Version 1 will include a filtering system.
+This will allow you to show only computed values, for instance, or otherwise other specific pieces of your view model.
+This feature should help with debugging the largest of view models.